costajob/app-servers/README.md

 ```

 ##### Considerations
-Performance are pretty good, better than almost all Ruby farmeworks but for Roda (which is twice as faster).
+Performance are pretty good, better than almost all Ruby frameworks but for Roda (which is twice as faster).
 I used multi process here as i do for Puma, granting the loads to be balanced on all of the available CPUs.

 ### Plug
 I tested Elixir by using [Plug](https://github.com/elixir-lang/plug) library that comes with a [Cowboy](https://github.com/ninenines/cowboy) adapter.

 ##### Bootstrap
-I started elixir by using iex interactive console as described on Plug readme.
+I started elixir by using iex interactive console as described on Plug read-me.

 ##### Considerations
 As expected Elixir performs very well: using green processes to serve each requests will allow to scale horizontally on multi-core CPUs.
 I also suspect Cowboy does its part too, being one of the fastest Erlang app server.